TIGRLab/datman/docs/datman_conf.rst

 ^^^^^^^^
 * **Study**:

-  * Description: Maps the expected value for the KCNI study field to the expected value for the Datman study field.
+  * Description: Maps the expected value for the KCNI study ID field to the expected value for the Datman study ID field.
 * **Site**:

-  * Description: Maps the expected value for the KCNI site field to the expected value for the Datman site field.
+  * Description: Maps the expected value for the KCNI site ID field to the expected value for the Datman site ID field.
 * **Subject**:

-  * Description: Converting subject IDs between naming conventions is more complicated.
+  * Description: Describes how to convert the subject ID field from KCNI convention to Datman convention and back again.
+This is more complicated.
     It requires two pairs of
     `python style regexes <https://docs.python.org/3/howto/regex.html>`_.
 The
     first pair matches the portion of the KCNI subject ID that must be preserved for the Datman subject ID field and shows how to mangle this